Connolly Drive

 Connolly Drive is an arterial road in the outer northern suburbs of Perth, Western Australia.
 The road takes its name from the Perth suburb of Connolly, which lies just beyond the road's terminus.

 Route description

 Connolly Drive starts at Shenton Avenue in Currambine, west of Joondalup's central business district, and ends after a 12.3 km run at Benenden Avenue in the outer northern suburb of Butler.
-Connolly Drive runs parallel with fellow arterial road Marmion Avenue to the west and Mitchell Freeway to the east, where, currently, the traffic flow eases past Hester Avenue, which is currently the latter's terminus.
-The road is a four-lane dual carriageway for its entire length.
-The speed limit is mostly 70 km/h, though it decreases to 60 km/h after Lukin Drive as well.
+Connolly Drive runs parallel with fellow arterial road Marmion Avenue to the west and Mitchell Freeway to the east.
+A four-lane dual carriageway for its entire length, the road’s speed limit is mostly 70 km/h, though it decreases to 60 km/h after Lukin Drive.
 The road runs within both the City of Joondalup and Wanneroo local government areas.

 City of Joondalup

 Connolly Drive starts at a traffic light controlled T-junction at Shenton Avenue in Currambine, running through the suburb of Currambine for 2 km before encountering Burns Beach Road at a roundabout; midway it encounters Moore Drive at a roundabout.
 Both Connolly and Moore Drives divide Currambine into quarters.
 From Burns Beach Road, Connolly Drive travels through Kinross for about 1.6 km, intersecting local roads such as Kinross Drive, Selkirk Drive, Geoff Russell Avenue and Macnaughton Crescent.
 After Macnaughton Crescent, Connolly Drive heads over into the City of Wanneroo, and the uninhabited locality of Tamala Park.